sinhashrey/MoviesDataset/README.md

 # MoviesDataset
-A comprehensive data analysis on the worldwide movies dataset.
+A comprehensive data analysis on all the movies worlwide.